lzwjava/blog-source/_posts/2023-07-28-bring-kids.md

 Other requirements are just like this.
 They don't mention any degree or diploma any more.

-And this is other job requirements from some global company.
+And this is other job requirements from some global companies.

 * Bachelor of Engineering in Computer Science Engineering or equivalent, Software Engineering or a related subject.
 * Bachelor's degree in Computer Science, Engineering, or related discipline, or equivalent practical experience.